ARC-MARKET/lycheejs/README.md

 ## Install lychee.js Engine (Developer Machine)

 The netinstaller shell script allows to automatically install the lychee.js Engine on any UNIX-compatible machine (arm, x86 or amd64).

-The only requirements beforehand are working `bash`, `git` and `curl`.
+The only requirements beforehand are working `bash`, `curl` and `git`.

 ```bash
 # This will clone lycheejs into /opt/lycheejs